Access Control Policies

 Break-Glass Account

-A special administrator account that bypasses all access control policies for emergency situations.
+A special administrator account that bypasses all access control policies.

 Policy Override Code

-A time-limited code that temporarily disables access control for a specific user (Administrator only).
+Time-limited code that temporarily disables access control for a specific user.

 Support-Assisted Access